30 years after Kristin Smart vanished, a new search renews hope for answers. Here’s what we know

 A new search for answers

-Investigators swarmed Flores’ mother’s home on Wednesday and Thursday, scouring the packed garage and examining the deck.
+Investigators swarmed Flores’ mother’s home this week, combing through the packed garage and examining the deck.

-The San Luis Obispo County District Attorney’s Office confirmed in a statement the home belonged to Susan Flores.
-CNN reached out to attorneys who previously represented the family and to Susan Flores but did not immediately hear back.
-She has not been accused of wrongdoing by prosecutors in the case.
+They had a search warrant permitting them to return to the home based on “investigative leads and evidence,” the sheriff said, as well as “information that was derived from what we have to deem as a witness.”

+Parkinson said this was the first time investigators had been back to the backyard during his tenure.

 Tim Nelligan, an expert in soil vapor testing, told The Associated Press on Thursday he was on the premises, gathering samples in Susan Flores’ yard as well as a neighbor’s yard.